Lucarda/pdvst-0.52/README.md

 * `rvstparameter<integer>` : Use this symbol to receive parameter values from the VST host.
 Values will be floats between 0 and 1 inclusive.
 * `svstparameter<integer>` : Use this symbol to send parameter values to the VST host.
 Values should be floats between 0 and 1 inclusive.
+* `svstdata` : Use this symbol to save a Pd list as "chunk" data in the host DAW's save file (see `PROGRAMSARECHUNKS` setting above).
+* `rvstdata` : Use this symbol to receive a Pd list of "chunk" data that was saved into the DAW file by your patch.
+Triggered at load time.
 * `rvstopengui` : Use this symbol to receive notification that the patch's GUI should be opened or closed.
 The value will be either 1 or 0.
 * `rvstprognumber`: Use this symbol to receive program number changes from host.
 * `rvstprogname`: Use this symbol to receive program name changes from host.